markgreenwood/markgreenwood.github.io/src/content/pages/about.md

 title: About
 seo:
   title: About Me
-  description: Learn more about the person behind the website and embark on a journey of inspiration and shared experiences.
+  description: Learn more about Mark and his background.
   image:
     src: '/Mark_wearing_vest.jpg'
-    alt: A person sitting at a desk in front of a computer
+    alt: Headshot of Mark Greenwood
 ---

 ![Alt text for image](/Mark_wearing_vest.jpg)

 ## Mark Greenwood - Software Engineer

-**Greetings!** I'm Mark Greenwood, a software engineer living in Portland, OR, USA.
+**Greetings!** I'm Mark Greenwood, a software engineer living in Portland, OR, US.

 ## Skills and Expertise

 I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+My proficiency includes:
+- HTML
+- CSS
+- JavaScript
+- Postgres
+- Microservices
+- GraphQL
+- Terraform

+Originally, my academic background is electrical engineering, and I spent many years working in chip design and semiconductor manufacturing.
+So I have a solid understanding of hardware, and how software interacts with it and thereby controls objects in the physical world.

 ## Innovation and Problem-Solving